glandfried/TrueSkillThroughTime/README.md

 _Individual learning curves with good initial estimates and guaranteed comparability between distant estimates._

-An implementation of the state-of-the-art skill model.
+This is a repository containing a complete theoretical documentation of the TrueSkill Through Time model.

-This is a repository about the complete theoretical documentation of the TrueSkill Through Time model, containing the packages just as submodules.
+The packages are just attached as submodules.

 ## Packages